dackst/nayuta/notes.md

 * "Even so", "though", etc. are commonly used as filler or conjunctions in situations where they don't make sense in English
 * "As expected" when it didn't seem reasonable for exactly that to be expected
-* "somehow" and "anyhow" to express uncertainty, eTODO: ven if it is known exactly how
+* "somehow" and "anyhow" to express uncertainty, even if it is known exactly how
 * use of "various" to mean "lots of things" rather than "lots of different things"
 * *most* of the original Japanese punctuation and sentence structure was preserved
   * questions that lack question marks.
 This doesn't happen in English, does it.